darrengtan/aa_capstone_project/sample-project-proposal-master/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Tournament Form Creation (~1 day)
+### Phase 1: User Authentication, Tournament Form Creation (~1-2 days)
 I will implement user authentication in Rails based on the practices learned at App Academy.
 By the end of this phase, users will be able to fill out a form containing necessary information to start a tournament.
+I will add API routes to serve tournament data as JSON, then add Backbone models and collections that fetch data from those routes.
 The most important part of this phase will be pushing the app to Heroku and ensuring that everything works before moving on to phase 2.

 [Details][phase-one]

-### Phase 2: View Tournament Brackets (~2 days)
+### Phase 2: Generate Tournament Brackets (~2 days)
-I will add API routes to serve blog and post data as JSON, then add Backbone models and collections that fetch data from those routes.
-By the end of this phase, users will be able to create blogs and view both blogs and posts, all inside a single Backbone app.
+I will use third-party libraries to generate tournament brackets from a list of participating teams.
+Possible candidates for this are the Tournament gem, bracket_tree gem, and Bracket jQuery plugin.
+I will need to make sure that the team names are properly escaped to prevent malicious injections.
+I will also ensure the brackets are properly formatted before I move on to the next phase.

 [Details][phase-two]

-### Phase 3: Follow Tournaments and View Tournament Feeds (~2 days)
+### Phase 3: Tournaments Index (~1-2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+First, I will allow users to follow a tournament through a followings joins table on the Rails side that can be shown as JSON data.
+Then, I will add a "feed" route that will generate a list of the current user's created tournaments and followed tournaments through the proper associations on the Rails side.
+On the Backbone end, I will create a FeedsIndex view of the current user's created and followed tournaments.
+Ultimately, this will be the page users see after logging in.
+I will also give them the option to view either of the two lists in the sidebar.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Updating Tournaments (~2 days)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+Using the gems and jQuery plugins from Phase 2, I will figure out how to create a friendly interface for users to update the tournament standings.
+The current plan is to have a pop-up screen after the tournament's author clicks a specific matchup that allows the author to say who won the match and the score.
+Ideally, they will be able to add sets to the score in case the game being played requires multiple sets.

 [Details][phase-four]

 ### Phase 5: Searching for Blogs and Posts (~2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I'll need to add "search" routes to the Tournaments controller.
+On the Backbone side, there will be a `SearchResults` composite view has "TournamentsIndex" and `TournamentSummary` subviews.
+These views will use plain old "tournaments" collections, but they will fetch from the new "search" routes.

 [Details][phase-five]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Group stage implementation for tournaments
-- [ ] Custom blog urls
+- [ ] Custom tournament urls
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
+- [ ] Tournament history
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Registration for tournaments
-- [ ] Reblogging
+- [ ] Share tournaments
 - [ ] Multiple sessions/session management
 - [ ] User avatars
 - [ ] Typeahead search bar